maddieredpath/FinalProject/beginhere.md

-## So, you are interested in learniing a bit more about Binary numbers...
+## So, you are interested in learning a bit more about Binary numbers...

 Let's get started!

-Please select where you would like to start.
+**Please select where you would like to begin.**

 *We suggest starting at the top, but, you do you!*

+1. Why Binary?
+2. How to convert to Binary?
+3. How to convert back from Binary?
+4. How to use Binary